Yellowstone National Park

 Mammoth Campground

-The only campground in the park open year-round, this 85-site campground is close to fishing, hiking, and the Mammoth Hot Springs Terraces.
-Wildlife viewing opportunities abound with elk and bison occasionally passing through the area.
+Open year-round, this 85-site campground is the only one in the park available all year.
+It is located close to fishing, hiking and the Mammoth Hot Springs Terraces.
+Wildlife, including elk and bison, can often be seen passing through the area.

 Indian Creek Campground

-This campground sits near the base of the Gallatin Mountains at an elevation of 7,300′.
-The area offers easy access to fishing and hiking and provides a quieter, more primitive experience.
-Here, you’ll find 70 sites.
+This campground sits near the base of the Gallatin Mountains at an elevation of 7,300 feet.
+With easy access to fishing and hiking, it offers a quieter, more primitive experience.
+There are 70 individual campsites here, each providing space for tents or RVs along with basic amenities.

 Slough Creek Campground